achapman77/linktolearn/content/site-data/partners.md

 ---
 section_title: Our Research & Development Partners
+section_subtitle: "Link to Learn works closely with a number of DoD & Civilian medical teams, Universities, and start-up accelerators to rapidly design, develop, and iterate our solutions to fit the priority needs of front-line emergency medical professionals. "
 partners:
   - description: AFWERX is a United States Air Force program with the goal of fostering a culture of innovation within the service.
 Encompassing a